 Since trauma has been found to have a strong correlation to chronic pain, a combination of psychotherapy and physical therapy would be the most logical pain management option for stress and chronic pain relief.
 Psychotherapy that uses imagery, addresses the nervous system, and facilitates cognitive behavioral therapy is recommended.

 To tackle the physical aspect of chronic pain, Mindy Marantz, director of the Healthwell clinic in San Francisco, suggests focusing on alignment in the body, as well as posture that supports organized alignment.
-Additionally, she advises to address potential inflammation, and provides strategies to help calm the nervous system such as Craniosacral therapy or Feldenkrais Movement Re-education.
-"These both will help 'stoke' the lymphatic system, which in turn helps diminish the effects of fluids that pool as a result of injury.
+Additionally, she advises to address potential inflammation and provides strategies to help calm the nervous system, such as Craniosacral Therapy or Feldenkrais Movement Re-education.
+"These both will help 'stoke' the lymphatic system," she says, "which in turn helps diminish the effects of fluids that pool as a result of injury.
 Lymphatic massage as well as compression wraps and education help bring this often overlooked pathway to recovery to patients' attention."

 Beginning a daily program of walking can help to mobilize the muscles and is the best way to stimulate the lymph system to do its job and oxygenate injured muscles.
 The International Association for the Study of Pain concluded that acupuncture is also effective in long-term chronic pain reductions related to musculoskeletal pain.